sebahu/AraCore_AT_enhancement/README.md

 This software needs COBRA toolbox (for Matlab, tested with version 3.1) and Gurobi optimizer (tested with version 9.03) installed.
-The correct local paths need to be edited in enhance_AraCore_minimal.m, then enhance_AraCore_minimal.m can be run to recreated the findings from the paper.
+The correct local paths need to be edited in enhance_AraCore_minimal.m, then enhance_AraCore_minimal.m can be run to recreated the findings from the paper "Mapping Multi-Substrate Specificity of Aminotransferase Family Enzymes of Arabidopsis thaliana".